≡ Menu

 Firstly…

-They will tranquilize the patient to calm the poor pup down, then they will prescribe diuretics or other medications aimed at relieving the fluids, then lastly, they will find the underlying cause and treat it, usually once the chest X-ray has given them more information on what that cause might be.
-Without treatment this condition is entirely fatal and recurrence rates aren’t high.
+They will tranquilize the patient to calm the poor pup down.
+They will prescribe diuretics or other medications aimed at relieving the fluids.
+Lastly, they will find and treat the underlying cause, usually once the chest X-ray has given them more information on the reason.
+This condition is fatal without treatment, and recurrence rates aren’t high.

 So…